davidagross/mandelbrot-js/README.md

     if ( sqrt(x^2 + y^2) > threshold ) ...

-If we just square the treshold value, we should be able to do away with the square root operation:
+If we just square the threshold value, we should be able to do away with the square root operation:

     threshold_squared = threshold^2